tmoesl/lead-conversion-prediction/README.md

 3. **Lead Channels**
     - **Referrals**: Despite their high conversation rate of 67.7%, referrals contribute minimally to total conversions, highlighting an underutilized opportunity.
-    - **Marketing Channels**: Print, digital media and educational channels perform modestly, with conversion rates between 28% and 33%.
+    - **Marketing Channels**: Other marketing channels such as print media, digital media, and educational channels show modest performance, with conversion rates between 28% and 33%.
+These channels contribute a larger number of conversions due to their broader reach but are less efficient compared to referrals.

 ## Models’ Performance